PyO3/pyo3/guide/src/getting_started.md

-# Instalation
+# Installation

 To get started using PyO3 you will need three things: a rust toolchain, a python environment, and a way to build.
 We'll cover each of these below.

 ## Rust

 First, make sure you have rust installed on your system.
 If you haven't already done so you can do so by following the instructions [here](https://www.rust-lang.org/tools/install).
 PyO3 runs on both the `stable` and `nightly` versions so you can choose whichever one fits you best.
 The minimum required rust version is Rust 1.48.

 if you can run `rustc --version` and the version is high enough you're good to go!

 ## Python

 To use PyO3 you need at least Python 3.7.
 While you can simply use the default Python version on your system, it is recommended to use a virtual environment.

 ## Virtualenvs

 While you can use any virtualenv manager you like, we recommend the use of `pyenv` especially if you want to develop or test for multiple different python versions, so that is what the examples in this book will use.
 The installation instructions for `pyenv` can be found [here](https://github.com/pyenv/pyenv#getting-pyenv).

 Note that when using `pyenv` you should also set the following environment variable
 ```bash
 PYTHON_CONFIGURE_OPTS="--enable-shared"
 ```

 ### Building

 There are a number of build and python package management systems such as [`setuptools-rust`](https://github.com/PyO3/setuptools-rust) or [manually](https://pyo3.rs/latest/building_and_distribution.html#manual-builds)  we recommend the use of `maturin` which you can install [here](https://maturin.rs/installation.html).
 It is developed to work with PyO3 and is the most "batteries included" experience. `maturin` is just a python package so you can add it in any way that you install python packages.

 System Python:
 ```bash
 pip install maturin --user
 ```